Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/15_message_system/index.md

 Once we have the message data, we need a place to display it.
 We will create a `DialogBox.cs` class that will be used to display the messages and the character's face.

-Please be sure you have imported in the MBCB all resources needed for the dialog box:
+Please be sure you have imported in MGCB all resources needed for the dialog box:

 - The dialog box texture (a simple rectangle): `DialogBox.png`
 - The character's face textures: `pilot.png` and `robot.png`

-You also need to create in the MGCB a new `Arial.spritefont` file, so we can use this font.
+You also need to create in MGCB a new `Arial.spritefont` file, so we can use this font.

 ### Dialog box content and loading